fzyzcjy/flutter_rust_bridge/book/src/unit_tests_dart.md

 }
 ```

-Ensure that you have your IDE's system target set according to [Creating a new project](https://cjycode.com/flutter_rust_bridge/template/setup.html), then you should've a library in `rust/target/debug/`
+Ensure that you have your IDE's system target installed (`rustup`) according to [Creating a new project](https://cjycode.com/flutter_rust_bridge/template/setup.html), after running `cargo build`  you should've a library in `rust/target/debug/`